ramandeepkaur8004/cloudinfoapp/README.md

   b) Any web browser (Google Chrome/Mozilla Firefox/ Internet Explorer)installed on your system.
 Here, the main file is index.html and you can just run this file in any browser.

+## NOTE:
+### Selection of GNU General Public License v3.0

+This is a very basic project and it is basically a template for building complex applications.
+So, the reason for selecting this license is straightforward.
+This license allows others to use it freely and can share and modify the things according to their requirements.
+But at the same time, this license does not allow it to use for commercial purposes.
+In other words, since the author is distributing it freely then the others are not allowed to sell the code.
+This license allows freedom in terms of access not in terms of price.